 Both face to face and on-line training is available to all staff and GP’s within the practice.

-Dr. Karen Bentley has undertaken specialist training in Minor Surgery and joint injections
+Dr. Karen Bentley has undertaken specific training in Minor Surgery and joint injections

-Dr. Will Howard has undertaken specialist training in joint injections
+Dr. Will Howard has undertaken specific training in joint injections

-Dr. Bridget Cracknell and Dr. Dominique O’Carroll-Bailey have undertaken specialist training in IUD implants.
+Dr. Bridget Cracknell and Dr. Dominique O’Carroll-Bailey have undertaken specific training in IUD implants.

 All Infection Prevention and Control related policies are in date for this year.